Ecwid/ecwid-api-docs/README.md

 Added new tools to track customers who agreed to receive email promotions.

 `acceptMarketing` field: for the [Orders](https://developers.ecwid.com/api-documentation/orders) and [Customers](https://developers.ecwid.com/api-documentation/customers) REST API endpoints.

-If `false`, you cannot use email of this customer for promotions. `true` and `null` – otherwise
+If `acceptMarketing` is `false` – you can't use email of this customer for promotions.
+If `acceptMarketing` is `true` or `null` – you can send promotional emails to that customer.

-`showAcceptMarketingCheckbox`, `acceptMarketingCheckboxDefaultValue`, `acceptMarketingCheckboxCustomText` for the [Store profile](https://developers.ecwid.com/api-documentation/store-information) REST API endpoint
+`showAcceptMarketingCheckbox`, `acceptMarketingCheckboxDefaultValue`, `acceptMarketingCheckboxCustomText` for the [Store profile](https://developers.ecwid.com/api-documentation/store-information) REST API endpoint.

 ## Mar 15, 2019